RetroDECK/ES-DE/THEMES-DEV.md

 </ElementTypeHere>
 ```

 Finally _properties_ control how a particular element looks and behaves, for example its position, size, image path, animation controls etc. The property type determines what kinds of values you can use.
-You can read about each type below in the
+You can read about each type below in the reference section.
-[Reference](THEMES-DEV.md#reference) section.
 Properties are defined like this:

 ```xml
 <propertyNameHere>valueHere</propertyNameHere>